 The 90-30-90 Program Model

-For most of AYD’s history, our core afterschool program has followed a format we call “90-30-90” – 90 minutes of academic assistance and tutoring, a 30-minute supper, and 90 minutes of social and recreational classes purposely chosen and designed to develop self-control and personal responsibility.
+For most of AYD’s history, our core afterschool program has followed a format we call “90-30-90” – 90 minutes of academic assistance and tutoring, a 30-minute supper, and 90 minutes of social and recreational classes designed to develop self-control and personal responsibility.

-AYD’s core programs are conducted in partnership with Pittsburgh Public Schools’ Office of Out-of-School Time, and housed in public school buildings.
-Each school refers its most academically vulnerable students to AYD, based on poor grades, low test scores and high number of behavior referrals or suspensions.
+AYD’s core programs are conducted in partnership with Pittsburgh Public Schools’ Office of Out-of-School Time and housed in public school buildings.
+Each school refers its most academically vulnerable students to AYD based on poor grades, low test scores, and/or a high number of behavior referrals or suspensions.
 Our aim is to get students back on track academically within one year, and then sustain and build on that success through high school graduation.

 AYD believes the cycle of despair that traps many of our young members is most effectively and permanently broken by intense, results-driven intervention and long-term relationships with positive adults, many of whom are AYD alumni or longtime residents of our neighborhoods.
 Most of our members remain active in AYD for five or more years.